-A minimum grade of C is required for a course to transfer (with the exception of MBA courses, which must have a minimum grade of B or higher).
-The grades you received at your previous institution(s) will not be calculated into your Logan grade point average.
+A minimum of C is required for a course to transfer to Logan University.
+The grades you received at your previous institution(s) will not be calculated into your Logan grade point average; only the credit hours will count on your Logan University transcript.